mostfamiliar/galaxy-pizza/readme.md

 # PIZZA GALAXY

-#### A program that let's a user play Hangman with pre-determined words that are randomly selected by the computer.
+#### A program that generates a pizza order based on user input.

-#### January 28, 2016
+#### January 29, 2016

 #### By Torrence Stratton

 ## Description

-A web application
+A web application that takes user input of pizza size and ingredients and generates the cost of the order and the items selected.

 ## Technologies Used